-Raw materials for optical PC; raw materials for liquid crystal polymers to be used in 5G sector; electronic
+Raw materials for optical PC; raw materials for liquid

 Speeding up commercialization for green chemicals

 In April 2022, our business segment established the Green Sustainable Chemicals Division to lead the Group-wide shift to circular economy-based business models.
 We will accelerate the promotion of the green chemicals business by sharing information on the green chemicals business in each business segment and collaborating with related departments throughout the Group.
 We aim to leverage the business and equipment base that our business segment possesses, ranging from crackers to diverse chemicals and various polymers, to develop businesses in a wide range of fields, including biobased raw materials, plastics recycling, and CCUs.